wadehuber/codeexamples/programming/c_information.md

 ## Memory Usage & Data Alignment

-- [Recursion, Runtime Environment, & the Call Stack](http://www.cs.tau.ac.il/~efif/courses/Software1_Summer_04/lectures/lecture7_2.php) shows how function calls work in C
+- [Recursion, Run time Environment, & the Call Stack](http://www.cs.tau.ac.il/~efif/courses/Software1_Summer_04/lectures/lecture7_2.php) shows how function calls work in C
 - Some lecture notes about [how C uses memory](http://web.eecs.utk.edu/~huangj/cs360/360/notes/Memory/lecture.html)(Unix oriented, but the first section is applicable anywhere)
 - We will talk in class about how C structs sometime waste space due to word alignment.
 [The Lost Art of Structure Packing](http://www.catb.org/esr/structure-packing/?src=yc) is a good article about how rearranging your structs can wind up saving a lot of space in your program.
 There are a few things we probably won't cover about in the article, but you should know enough C by the end to understand most of it.
 - A [bug report](http://pzemtsov.github.io/2016/11/06/bug-story-alignment-on-x86.html) related to how data is aligned in memory